top of page

 “By showing just enough to make them ask more.”

-As a presentation design agency, we work on many CAC and LTV slides throughout the year, especially for pitch decks, board decks, and fundraising narratives.
+We work on many CAC and LTV slides throughout the year, especially for pitch decks, board decks, and fundraising narratives.
 And in the process, we’ve observed one common challenge: most founders either over-explain or under-prove.

 So, in this blog, we’ll talk about how to nail your CAC and LTV slide, the one metric slide that can make or break investor confidence.